BrendanNg8/BrendanNg8/README.md

 ## 👋 **Hello, World!**

-I'm a freshman at **Tappan Zee High School**, embarking on an exciting journey into the world of coding.
-My passion for technology and problem-solving drives me to explore the vast landscape of programming, with a focus on **Python** and **Java**.
+I'm a freshman at **Tappan Zee High School**, on an exciting coding journey focused on Python and Java.
+I love challenges, learning new tools, and building creative projects—always seeking to level up as a developer.

 ---